-Breast Reduction in Tampa, FL
+Breast Reduction in Tampa, FL and Atlanta, GA

 Many women seek breast reduction, also known as reduction mammoplasty or mastoplasty, because they are having back and neck problems caused by the excessive weight of their breasts.
 The main goals of this procedure are to give you smaller, lighter, aesthetically shaped breasts that will be in better proportion to your body and to relieve neck, back, and shoulder pain.
 You may want to consider liposuction to remove excess fat from the underarm area as well.